nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Adds a zoom link, and tags it to a module of your choice together with the meeting password (if available).

+**Note!**
+> The system currently only allows you to add one zoom link per module.

 Example for adding a zoom link:

 ````
 > 2
 --------------------------------------------
-Please enter the zoom link below
+Please enter the number of the module you wish to add
-PS: If the module you are finding is not available, please enter 8 if you would like to add a module for the link...
-OR if you would like the zoom link to be a standalone ^~^

 This is the list of modules:
 [1] CS2113T
 [2] CG1112